-Abner, age 40, and Judith, age 35, had a daughter, Mara, age 4, who had Asperger Syndrome.
+Abner, age 40, and Judith, age 35, had a daughter, Mara, age 4, who had Autism Spectrum Disorder.
 Abner stated, "We’re not sure how to teach her to do some things...you know how some children can just pick up on stuff by watching other kids and adults?
 Mara doesn’t...she still screams when she wants juice!
 None of her playmates do this still…people think we’re spoiling her when we’ve been trying to discipline her the best we can!
 Clearly, this isn’t acceptable, but telling her to be quiet clearly isn’t working."

 ♦ Tool #1 - Being Specific

 I stated, "Absolutely, and you can practice these skills with Mara in the context of her friends."
 Judith stated, "Since you mention her friends, something else I worry about is how to teach Mara about reading people.
 It’s hard for her to recognize the differences in peoples’ emotions.
 Our daughter Rachel, who’s 10, just had her best friend move away, and she’s been kind of mopey lately.
 Mara can’t tell the difference."
 What might you have suggested to Abner and Judith?

 ♦ Tool #2 - Observing Social Signals

 I stated, "Second, let’s discuss observing social signals.
 You might try helping Mara recognize the differences in peoples’ facial expressions.
 You can say, ‘Look, Mara!
 Rachel is sad because her friend moved away.
 See how her mouth isn’t smiling?’
 Mara may not be able to understand right away, but gradually, she will learn to read these."

 ♦ Tool #3 - Using Pictures

 I continued to state, "Yet another tool you might use to communicate emotional differences is using pictures."
 Judith asked, "Like flash cards?"
 I stated, "Exactly."
 Judith stated, "I’m a kindergarten teacher, and I use similar tools with my class, except after asking the children to identify the emotion, I ask them what things in their lives cause them to feel that way.
 I think it never occurred to me to try that with Mara because somehow I thought she’d never get it…but it’s worth a try."

 ♦ Tool #4 - Teaching Emotional Vocabulary

 I stated, "You might also want to consider teaching Mara a lot of emotional vocabulary.
 You can relate the flashcards to these words.
 You might explain that behaviors and facial expressions tell us what emotions others are experiencing.
 This is the first step in helping Mara recognize her own emotions.
 She may know, for example, that she feels at tightness in her throat when she feels bad about something, but it may take her a while to associate that physical feeling with the word ‘sad.’"

 ♦ Tool #5 - Teaching How to Behave Differently with Different People

 Abner stated, "Related to teaching Mara to read people, I’ve been worried about how to teach her different ways to relate to different people…physical boundaries, emotional boundaries…for most children, it’s just something they seem to understand intuitively.
 I mean, I know there are mishaps with every child, but a lot of children are shy, for example, with people they don’t know.
 Mara, on the other hand, doesn’t seem to be scared at all of complete strangers!
 While I’m glad she’s friendly, I want to make sure she understands how to be safe."
 How might you have responded to this predicament?